petarsrepo/crypto-market-charter-telegram-bot/README.md

 8) Open Command Prompt, or other command interface you might have and navigate to the bot folder
 9) Type node index.js and press enter
 10) Your bot is now running
-11) Add the bot you created to the two groups you want to link
-12) Check the next section to display command preview

 **DISPLAY COMMANDS PREVIEW**